 After exploring the Guilleries and its waters for the ideal location, the government selected the Sau Valley.

-After exploring the Guilleries mountain system and its waters for the ideal location to site a new reservoir, the Catalan government selected the Sau Valley.
-Construction work started in 1941 and the dam was finally finished in 1962.
-The inhabitants were moved to a new town, Vilanova de Sau, built nearby.
-They took their precious items and house fittings with them, leaving nothing within the walls of their former homes.
-They even took the dead out of the graveyards and put them in the new cemetery.
-The ghost town, which was left abandoned and mostly with roofless empty shells, silently waited for the water.
+Construction work on the reservoir began in 1941, with the dam reaching completion in 1962.
+The inhabitants of Sant Romà de Sau were moved to a new town, Vilanova de Sau.
+They took their precious items and house fittings with them, leaving nothing within the walls of their former residences.
+They even took the dead out of the graveyards and put them in a new cemetery.

-On hot summer days during particularly dry periods in the Catalonia region, when the water level is low, the entire church comes into view.
-Other parts of the town can be seen too, like the Romanesque bridge and the foundations of several farmhouses of the former inhabitants.
+On hot summer days during particularly dry periods, the water level dips, and the entire church at Sant Romà de Sau comes into view.
+Other parts of the town can be seen, too, like the Romanesque bridge and the foundations of several farmhouses.